 You should also have replacements on hand if the ketchup or other sauces begin seeping into the bun.

-For editorial assignments or shots for your photography portfolio, buy meat that is not extra lean.
+For editorial assignments or photos for your food photography portfolio, buy meat that is not extra lean.
 The extra fat will make the burger appear nice and juicy.

 The patty should be wider than the bun and thinner than you want in the end result because it will shrink and thicken.

-Cook the meat with oil in a non-stick pan until it’s a little lighter than you desire for your shot.
+Cook the meat with oil in a non-stick pan until it’s a little lighter than you desire for your photos.
 The meat will darken as it cools.

-Or they cover the patties individually with plastic wrap so that any exposure to air won’t darken them further or dry them out.
+Or they cover the patties individually with plastic wrap.
+This way, any exposure to air won’t darken them further or dry them out.

-7. Add Some Grill Marks to Make Your Burger More Realistic
+7. Add Some Grill Marks for an Authentic Look

-If the burger is shot at eye level, you’ll need to exaggerate them slightly over the edge of the patty else they will not be visible.
+If you shoot the burger at eye level, you’ll need to exaggerate the grill marks a bit over the edge of the patty.
+Otherwise, they will not be visible.

 Pro food stylists use an electric charcoal starter to carefully press grill marks on the patty.